aamas-marco/MARCO/README.md

->📋  A template README.md for code accompanying a Machine Learning paper

 # Centralized Model and Exploration for Multi-Agent RL

 This repository is the official implementation of Centralized Model and Exploration for Multi-Agent RL.

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements